 - If the guest arrives before check-in time, their room isn’t ready and they REALLY want a room, they may get a different room that may be better/worse than what they were assigned.
 But they’ll get it early.

-If the hotel isn’t at full capacity, the front desk also has the ability to upgrade people, based on their own judgments and circumstances surrounding that particular guest.
+If the hotel isn’t at full capacity, the front desk also has the ability to upgrade people (or give them the aforementioned room with the leaky faucet), based on their own judgments and circumstances surrounding that particular guest.

 But how do they do it?

 Each hotel has its own system and criteria.
 Whoever/whatever the case, apparently it’s not easy.
-For some hotels, there have been people who’ve spent their entire careers figuring out who’s checking out, who’s checking in, and who is going to sleep where that night.
+For some hotels, there’ve been people who’ve spent their entire careers figuring out who’s checking out, who’s checking in, and who’s going to sleep where that night.